Europe ’89: The promise recalled. 30th European Meeting of Cultural Journals

-The 30th European Meeting of Cultural Journals will take place in Berlin, Germany from 1 to 3 November 2019.
-The meeting is organized by Eurozine, together with Berlin-based Eurozine partner journals Blätter für deutsche und internationale Politik and Osteuropa, in cooperation with Heinrich-Böll-Stiftung and co-funded by the Bundeszentrale für politische Bildung and the Creative Europe Programme of the European Union.
-The conference will bring together representatives of Eurozine’s partner journals and associates, journalists, researchers and other culture and media professionals.
-Parts of the conference programme will be open to the public.
+The 30th European Meeting of Cultural Journals took place in Berlin, Germany from 1 to 3 November 2019.
+The meeting was organized by Eurozine, together with Berlin-based Eurozine partner journals Blätter für deutsche und internationale Politik and Osteuropa, in cooperation with Heinrich-Böll-Stiftung and co-funded by the Bundeszentrale für politische Bildung and the Creative Europe Programme of the European Union.
+The conference brought together representatives of Eurozine’s partner journals and associates, journalists, researchers and other culture and media professionals.
+Parts of the conference programme were open to the public.
 In all, more than 400 people attended the event.

-Thirty years after ’89, this year’s European Meeting of Cultural Journals recalls the ideas expressed during that annus mirabilis, and retraces the development of Europe since.
+This year’s European Meeting of Cultural Journals recalls the ideas expressed in 1989 and retraces the development of Europe since.
 In turbulent times, scholars, writers and activists will reflect on the successes, but also the failures of the last three decades: for the first time ever, a member state is exiting the Union; new boundaries are being drawn within the EU and lines of conflict are becoming ever more entrenched; social-economic inequalities are growing; national identity and sovereignty are pitted against institutions and individuals advocating for a liberal and more social European Union; and across the continent, populist rightwing movements and parties increasingly set the tone.
 They deliberately encourage distrust in the political system, its representatives and the media – and have trained their sights on parliamentary democracy itself.

 All the more important for us to maintain and strengthen transnational discourse within the European public spheres.
 Together with its partners, this year’s European Meeting of Cultural Journals will seek to form an alliance of learning and action for Europe, 30 years after ’89.
 And where better to do so than in Berlin, a city whose identity is uniquely bound up with the history of division and reunification?